fluiddyn/fluidsim/doc/examples/forcing_anisotropic_3d/toro2022/README.md

 ## nh = 1792 (t_end = 48?)

-The resolution is multiplied by 4/3 and the hyperviscosity in decreased by 2.61.
+The resolution is multiplied by 4/3 and the hyperviscosity is decreased by 2.61.

 | N            | 20            | 40            |
 |--------------|---------------|---------------|